-According to the aviation regulator, in the event of a cancellation, passengers must "also be offered care and assistance free of charge while waiting for their rerouted flight – specifically, meals and refreshments in reasonable relation to the waiting time, hotel accommodation in cases where an overnight stay becomes necessary, transport between the airport and place of accommodation and two telephone calls, emails."
+According to the aviation regulator, in the event of a cancellation, passengers must "also be offered care and assistance free of charge while waiting for their rerouted flight – specifically, meals and refreshments in reasonable relation to the waiting time, hotel accommodation in cases where an overnight stay becomes necessary, transport between the airport and place of accommodation and two telephone calls."

 Amid a raft of flight cancellations last autumn Ryanair also managed to re-book many affected customers on other airlines in order to minimise travel disruption.

 This was a big break with tradition for the carrier, which previously was resolute in not re-booking intending passengers on competitor airlines, but Ryanair has set a precedent by doing so last autumn.

 Eoghan Corry adds that "intending Ryanair passengers who re-booked themselves in the previous disruption were reimbursed by the airline and there weren't really any issues unless they booked fancy business class".

 His advice is for customers to wait for Ryanair to communicate any offers to them and accept them "if they are reasonable, because it's a very risky strategy to book yourself and look for reimbursement later".